Tuition and Required Fees

 Students who graduate from UT Dallas before their rate plan expires may retain their current Guaranteed Tuition Rate as a graduate student.
 Additionally, if the student maintains consecutive enrollment and reaches the end of their Guaranteed Tuition Rate period, they will be moved to the next subsequent Guaranteed Tuition Rate plan.
 Students enrolling after three consecutive semesters have elapsed will be placed in the Guaranteed Tuition Rate plan applicable to all new incoming students.

 Tuition Installment Payments

-A student enrolled a full term fall, spring or eleven-week summer semesters may elect to pay tuition and fees under the installment payment plan (Section 54.007, Texas Education Code).
-The installment plan allows the student to pay their tuition and fee balance in three equal payments.
+Students may elect an installment plan to pay tuition and fees for the full term fall, spring, and eleven week summer semesters.
+The installment payment plan, authorized under Section 54.007, Texas Education Code, allows the student to pay their tuition and fee balance in three equal payments.
 A $25.00 fee per semester will be assessed to each student who elects to pay by installments.
 Additionally, a late payment fee of $30.00 for delinquent payment will be assessed each time an installment is not paid by the date it is due.
 If the installment is not paid in full by the third due date, it begins accruing interest at the rate of 10% per year until it is paid in full.

 Nonpayment of Debt

 Students must pay by the published deadline to avoid late fees and/or possible dropping of classes.
 Students should NOT expect classes to be automatically dropped for nonpayment.
 Please be advised it is the student's responsibility to confirm that he/she has been dropped from all classes for nonpayment to avoid being assessed late fees or penalties.